Finesse/Asynchrony/README.md

 You can also create your own listeners.

-This tool is planform indepanded.
-Some listeners are platform depanded but they are included only if supported by platform.
+This tool is planform independed.
+Some listeners are platform depended but they are included only if supported by platform.

-# How to insall
+# How to install

 1. Download.
 Click "Download ZIP" on the right side to do it.
 2. Install.
 In Arduino IDE: top menu — Sketch — Import Library... — Add Library — choose downloaded ZIP or library directory.